Guardianship of the Islamic Jurist

 Wilāyat al-Faqīh is associated in particular with Ruhollah Khomeini and the Islamic Republic of Iran.

 In a series of lectures in 1970, Khomeini advanced the idea of guardianship in its "absolute" form as rule of the state and society.
-This version of guardianship now forms the basis of the Constitution of the Islamic Republic of Iran, which calls for a Vali-ye faqih (Guardian Jurist), to serve as the Supreme Leader of that country.
+This version of guardianship now forms the basis of the Constitution of the Islamic Republic of Iran, which calls for a Guardian Jurist (Vali-ye Faqih, وَلِيُّةُ فَقِيهٌ), to serve as the Supreme Leader of that country.
+Currently, this role is held by Ayatollah Khamenei.